 State statutes authorize the City of Florence to invest in general obligations of the U.S. Government and its agencies, certain bonded obligations of Oregon municipalities, bank repurchase agreements, bankers' acceptances, and the State Treasure's Oregon Local Government Investment Pool, among others.
 The City has no investment policy that would further limit its investment choices.
+The LGIP's portfolio concentration of credit risk at June 30, 2013 included: Corporate Notes (47%), U.S. Treasury and Agency Securities (36%), Non-US Governmental Debt (5%), Certificates of Deposits (8%), Municipal Bonds (4%)..
+The credit risk associated with the investments was: AA rating (29%), A rating (34%), BBB rating (8%), and not rated (29%).

-All investments of the City shall be made in accordance with Oregon Revised Statutes: ORS 294.035 (Investment of surplus funds of political subdivisions; approved investments), ORS 294.040 (Restriction on investments under ORS 294.035), ORS 294.135 (Investment maturity dates), ORS 294.145 (Prohibited conduct for custodial officer), ORS 294.805 to 294.895 (Local Government Investment Pool).
+All investments of the City shall be made in accordance with Oregon Revised Statutes: ORS 294.035 (Investment of surplus finds of political subdivisions; approved investments), ORS 294.040 (Restriction on investments under ORS 294.035), ORS 294.135 (Investment maturity dates), ORS 294.145 (Prohibited conduct for custodial officer), ORS 294.805 to 294.895 (Local Government Investment Pool).
 Any revisions or extensions of these sections of the ORS shall be assumed to be part of this investment policy immediately upon being enacted.